lukasz-migas/adhoc-data-processing-pipeline/README.md

 * `required-files`
   - `inputs_file.xlsx`

-and adapt the relevant fields.
+ adapt the relevant fields, and locate it in the folder containing your data.

 You can see bellow a tree representation of this excel file along with details on how to fill this table and adapt it to yours needs, with your own molecule lists and MVAs.